edgexfoundry/git-semver/README.md

 ```

 ## Execution

-Clone the repository you wish to version into your current working directory, in the example below it is bind mounted to `test-repo` in the container:
+The primary way that `git-semver` is consumed within a Jenkins Pipeline is via the [edgex-global-pipelines](https://github.com/edgexfoundry/edgex-global-pipelines) `edgeXSemver` function.
+The steps to execute locally are described here for testing purposes only.

-Build the image:
+Build the local `pygsver` Docker image:
 ```
 docker image build \
   --build-arg http_proxy \